Body

 46) Watch standup comedy or a funny movie

-47) Dance around to your favorite music
+47) Dance to your favorite music

 48) Watch the sunset or sunrise